Background pattern

 Treatment of chronic heart failure

-• Your treatment should always be initiated under medical supervision.
+• Your treatment must always be started under medical supervision.

 • Your doctor will start your treatment with a quarter of a tablet per day.
-The dose will be increased after 1-2 weeks to half a tablet per day, then to 1 tablet per day, and then to 2 tablets per day until the optimal dose for you is achieved.
-Your doctor will prescribe the correct dose for you at each time and you should follow their instructions exactly.
+The dose will be increased after 1-2 weeks to half a tablet per day, then to 1 tablet per day and finally to 2 tablets per day until the optimal dose for you is achieved.
+Your doctor will prescribe the correct dose for you at each moment and you must follow their instructions exactly.

 • The maximum recommended dose is 2 tablets (10 mg) per day.